 MFC Desktop Applications

-The MFC Reference covers the classes, global functions, global variables, and macros that make up the Microsoft Foundation Class Library version 11.0.
+The MFC Reference covers the classes, global functions, global variables, and macros that make up the Microsoft Foundation Class Library.

 The individual hierarchy charts included with each class are useful for locating base classes.
 The MFC Reference usually does not describe inherited member functions or inherited operators.
 For information on these functions, refer to the base classes depicted in the hierarchy diagrams.

 The documentation for each class includes a class overview, a member summary by category, and topics for the member functions, overloaded operators, and data members.